-Where n = sample size; N = represents the population of rice farmers in the study area, it is equal to 8224; t_p = value of the Student index at the significance level of 5%, it is therefore equal to 1.96; p = proportion of a given variable; γ = margin of error of the estimate of the main indicator.
+Where n = sample size; N = represents the population of rice farmers in the study area, it is equal to 8224; t_p = value of the Student index at the significance level of 5%, it is therefore equal to 1.96; p = proportion of a given variable; $\gamma = margin$ of error of the estimate of the main indicator.

 Among the rice farmers surveyed, many of them are members of cooperatives supervised by the SRDI.
-Thus, members of SRDI non-members cooperatives and were interviewed using a well-structured questionnaire.
+Thus, members of SRDI cooperatives and non-members were interviewed well-structured using а questionnaire.
 This methodology allowed us to have fairly similar populations on average to be able to compare their results.
 In each village, rice farmers were randomly selected and all village residents had an equal probability of being sampled.
 This sampling took into account the gender aspect (men and women heads of households).
 The data collected are crosssectional data and were collected following semi-structured interviews.
-These data grouped demographic, socioeconomic the and institutional characteristics of the households.
+These data grouped the demographic, socioeconomic and institutional characteristics of the households.
 Data were collected using KoBoCollect v1.28.0 software and analyzed with STATA 15.1 software.